aspose-html-cloud/aspose-html-cloud-nodejs/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://api.aspose.cloud/v1.1*
+All URIs are relative to *https://api.aspose.cloud/v3.0*

 [Tests](./test/) contain various examples of using the Aspose.HTML SDK.

+<a name="html_api"></a>
-### HTML SDK
+### HTML API

-- For conversion to images allowed formats is jpeg, png, bmp, tiff.
+- For conversion to images allowed formats is jpeg, png, bmp, tiff, gif.
 Input formats are html, epub, svg.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------